Curtis Institute of Music Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Curtis Institute of Music, approximately 58% of students took out student loans averaging $3,500 a year.
 That adds up to $14,000 over four years for those students.

 The student loan default rate at Curtis Institute of Music is 4.3%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.